 Which one of the following is an assumption required by the author’s argument.

-Now you know how to spot these and you know that a necessary assumption is a unstated premise that the argument absolutely relies on, let’s look at an example so you can see this in action.
+Now you know how to spot these, and you know that a necessary assumption is an unstated premise that the argument absolutely relies on, let’s look at an example so you can see this in action.
 I’m going to give you a relatively easy one and a harder one:

 LSAT Necessary Assumption Examples:

 1) Several extensive recent surveys of the Yangtze river system revealed no trace of Baiji, a freshwater species of dolphin.
 Were there any dolphins present, the surveys would have certainly detected them.
 This is conclusive evidence that the Baiji must be extinct.

 What is one necessary assumption here?
 How do you leap from the premise that there were no dolphins in the Yangtze to the conclusion that they are extinct, i.e., they don’t exist anywhere at all?

 Necessary assumption: Baiji do not exist anywhere outside the Yangtze river system.